 The Oude Kerk is one of Europe’s most important Reformation monuments.
 Its austere interior reflects its dramatic change from a Catholic to a Protestant place of worship.
 The church was devastated during the iconoclasm of the Beeldenstorm and later the Alteratie (Alteration) of Amsterdam, when the Catholic city council was desposed on 26 May 1578.
 Statues were smashed, altars removed, images painted over, and ceremonial silver was stolen or melted down.
 The text on the choir screen refers to the Alteratie and bears witness to this historic revolt.
 It translates as ‘The misuse, gradually brought into God’s church, was here again undone in the year seventy-eight.’
 The church was now for preaching, and Catholic Mass became a thing of the past.
 Protestant worship still takes place at the Oude Kerk on Sunday mornings.

-Oude Kerk’s history coincides, to some extent, with the Netherlands’ colonial past.
-Thanks in part to the profits of large trading companies in the Golden Age, the church could survive, prosper and expand.
-Of the estimated 60,000 people buried at the Oude Kerk, we have so far found one enslaved man: Jacob Beeldsnyder.
-Conversely, stained-glass windows, tombstones and panels immortalise the names and coats of arms of various families involved in slavery and exploitation.
-The Oude Kerk is thus a poignant reminder of a painful part of history, which we continue to address, especially in our art commissions.
+The history of the Oude Kerk partially intersects with the colonial past of the Netherlands.
+The church could exist, flourish, and expand partly thanks to the proceeds of the major trading companies in the Golden Age.
+Among the approximately 60,000 people buried in the Oude Kerk, we have thus far found one enslaved man: Jacob Beeldsnyder.
+However, on stained glass windows, gravestones, and panels, the names and coats of arms of various families are immortalized, some of which were involved in slavery and exploitation.
+Thus, the Oude Kerk serves as a reminder of a painful part of history, prompting ongoing reflection for us.
+It receives attention, among other things, in our art commissions.

 Final resting place of many renowned Amsterdammers